Are you having a difficult time writing blog posts for your art blog?

 - How To Display Your Artwork

-The next step is to take each category and come up with more specific topics that relate to the category.
+The next step is to take each category and develop more specific topics that relate to the category.

 For example, here is what you might want to write about for the category “How To Care For Your Artwork.”